jasmineMonquieLewis/Linguistik-Written-Works-Of-Artz/the-energy-bus-book/the-energy-bus-book-summary-synopsis.md

 <br/>

 ## Rule 2: Desire, Vision, and Focus Move Your Bus in the Right Direction
-Chapters 8 – 10, George learns about all mater is energy, shares his vision and focuses on thinking positive about his product launch of NTG-2000.
+In chapters 8 – 10, George learns about all matter is energy, shares his vision, and focuses on thinking positively about his product launch of NTG-2000.
 Chapter 10 contains the second rule.
 <br/>

 ### Chapters 8 –10